benoitlahoz/awesome-problems/frontend/README.md

 # Front-End

-## Elements adapters to simplify eventual future modifications
+## Wrapping elements in adapters to simplify eventual future modifications